 4. The next window asked my Personal Banking username and password (SBI online banking account).
 If you are Corporate Banking user, you can login using those details.

-5. The account has automatically fetched all the details and asking you to confirm everything, specially the amount.
-If everything is right, click on Confirm button.
+5. The account has automatically fetched all the details and asking you to confirm everything, especially the amount.
+If everything is right, click on the Confirm button.

-7. Just after OTP submission you have to wait for loading and next screen will show receipt of successful payment.
+7. Just after OTP submission, you have to wait for loading and the next screen will show receipt of successful payment.
 For future reference, you can print this receipt or you can also save the soft copy in PDF format.

 The steps were quite easy.
 If you have been paying through Debit or ATM card then you have to submit the details of card instead of using Online Banking credentials.